Errytagedesign/schoolLibrary/MIT.md

 MIT License

-Copyright (c) 2023 Essohanam TAMBANA
+Copyright (c) 2023 Sodeeq Olaide Awoyemi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "School_library"), to deal